Click on the tabs for more information

 After breakfast, we travel by private motor coach along the coast of the Mediterranean Sea to Caesarea, where Gentiles first heard the Good News from Peter and were baptized.
 We’ll see a Roman Amphitheatre, hippodrome, and other remains of this famous port city, as well as a film on history and an aqueduct before we journey through the Mt.
 Carmel range, where Elijah challenged King Ahab and the prophets of Baal.
 Next, we travel through the Jezreel Valley to Megiddo, the Armageddon Battlefield, where archaeologists have unearthed twenty levels of civilization.
 We drive through the area of Cana and Nazareth, the boyhood home of Jesus, where we visit the Nazareth Village, a wonderful recreation of Biblical times with costumed guides.
 We will have dinner and overnight lodging for the next two nights in the Tiberias area on the Sea of Galilee.

-We begin our day with the opportunity to be baptized at the Jordan River Baptismal Site.
-Next, we travel southward to Beit-Shean/Scythopolis, the most magnificent archeological site in Israel, located at the strategic juncture of the Jezreel and Jordan Valleys.
-Like Jericho, Beit-Shean has been almost continuously occupied throughout history.
+We travel southward this morning to Beit-Shean/Scythopolis, the most magnificent archeological site in Israel, located at the strategic juncture of the Jezreel and Jordan valleys.
+Like Jericho, it has been almost continuously occupied throughout history.
 After defeating Saul and his sons on Mt.
 Gilboa, the Philistines hanged their bodies on the walls of Beit-Shean.
-During the time of Jesus, Scythopolis was one of the chief cities of the Decapolis, a league of ten cities sharing Greek culture and government.
-Following the fertile Jordan Valley southward, our guide will point out the agricultural restoration of the “Land of Milk and Honey” and Israel’s intricate irrigation development.
+During the time of Jesus, Scythopolis was one of the chief cities of the Decapolis - a league of ten cities sharing Greek culture and government.
+Following the fertile Jordan Valley southward, your guide will point out the agricultural restoration of the “Land of Milk and Honey” and Israel’s intricate irrigation development.
 We pass ancient Jericho and view from a distance this city famed as the oldest in the world.
 To the east of Jericho along the Jordan River Valley (Queser El Yehud) is the Israeli side of Bethany Beyond the Jordan.
-In this area Jesus was baptized by John the Baptist, Elijah and Elisha crossed the Jordan, and the children of Israel, led by Joshua, entered the Promised Land.
-Afterwards we proceed to Ein Gedi, "Spring of the Goat," an oasis on the western shore of the Dead Sea.
-Because of its warm climate and abundant supply of water, the site developed a reputation for its fragrant plants and date palm groves.
-This is where King David hid from Saul, and where God defeated the enemies of the Israelites by praise and worship led by King Jehoshaphat.
-Our lodging for the evening is at the Dead Sea – the lowest place on earth.
-Spend time in the special spa and enjoy a dip in the Dead Sea for a relaxing float before dinner.
+In this area Jesus was baptized by John the Baptist; Elijah and Elisha crossed the Jordan; and the children of Israel, led by Joshua, entered the Promised Land.
+This afternoon we will take part in the Genesis Land/Dinner in Abraham's Tent, where we enjoy a trip back in time to relive life in the time of the Patriarchs, complete with costume, dramatic presentation, camel ride and authentic food.
+Arriving in Jerusalem we’ll enjoy a beautiful view of the Old City atop the Mt. of Olives and then the Garden of Gethsemane.
+How many have wished to be whisked back in time to get a glimpse of our Lord or hear His voice if only for a moment?
+To walk between the ancient olive trees, read the scriptures of Jesus' prayer and take time for personal reflection is important here.
+We will have dinner and overnight lodging for the next four nights in Jerusalem.

 An interesting and educational time awaits us today at the Israeli Museum.
-Walk through collections of centuries-old Israeli artifacts including the Dead Sea Scrolls and then a guided walk through an accurately detailed model of Biblical Jerusalem.
-This model will help put into perspective all that we have seen over the previous days’ touring.
+Walk through collections of century’s old Israeli artifacts including the Dead Sea Scrolls, and then a guided walk through an accurately detailed model of Biblical Jerusalem.
+This model will help put into perspective all that you have seen over the previous days’ touring.
 We then visit the Friends of Zion Museum to learn of the 19th and 20th century heroes of the Jewish people.
-Next, we spend time at the House of Caiaphas where Jesus was beaten and spit upon.
-We see a pit where He may have been held for the evening and the ancient hillside steps He walked as He was taken to be condemned.
-We conclude the day with a visit to Yad Vashem, the Holocaust Museum, for a needed reminder of what the Jews have suffered as a people.
+We spend the remainder of the day surrounding the birth of Christ with a visit to Bethlehem.
 This evening we enjoy a special lecture by a local believer prior to dinner, giving us a perspective of Messianic life in Israel.

 Day 13: Arrive Athens